nicholas-ooi/how_to_use_github/README.md

 ## Why Git and store codes in GitHub?
 Storing and transferring codes via other means such as sending through an email, uploading it via google drive or Dropbox
-They would cause potential missing files, mis-configuration, difficulty in merging codes when it comes to a team project.
+would cause potential missing files, mis-configuration, difficulty in merging codes when it comes to a team project.
 Using Git technology and GitHub, we are able to leverage Git to help us manage our code and let GitHub be our online code storage.
 ***